veevelder/quick-combat/README.md

 # Quick Combat module for FVTT
 Adds the ability to add a Combat Playlist.
 Whenever you start combat the playlist will start.
+ * **NEW Feature!** You can now define any number of playlists Combat/Boss/Mini Boss whatever fits your needs.
+Works best with the `Choose Playlist Settings.
+You can even define playlists for specific scenes!
+ * **NOTE*** The module will make its best attempt to migrate the old playlist settings over to the new system.
+You should make sure your playlists are setup correctly

 Adds Auto Experience Tracking.
 When NPCs are defeated it will add the experience to PCs.